ghaida/52games/_posts/2016-02-02-ghaidas-first-game-jam.markdown

 ![Personal Space Invaders]({{ site.baseurl}}/assets/post-img-candlegoat.png)

 ### What's a game jam?
-A game jam is when a group of people make games in a limited amount of time.
-The biggest such event is the [Global Game Jam.](http://globalgamejam.org/) This is a global event, with different locations providing spaces for people to make games together.
+A game jam is an event where a group of people make games in a limited amount of time.
+The biggest such event is the [Global Game Jam.](http://globalgamejam.org/) Like the name suggests, this is an international event, with each location independently running its own jam, but all locations share a single theme around which people will build their games.

 ### Cool!
 Except, it didn't go so well
 I didn't go in with a team.
 That was my first mistake.
 I'm mostly introverted, with brief bouts of enthused extraversion when I'm excited.
 I tried to get myself into the latter mood going into the game jam, but my enthusiasm was deflated the minute I stepped foot inside the venue; there were literally only 7 women there compared to maybe 40 men.